tanvir-ishraq/business-predictions-project-and-analysis/README.md

 * Find which product from every brands sold the most sequentially.
 * Make sell prediction per day.

-P.s. dataset is not shared without permission.
+P.s. dataset will not be shared without permission.